 Fireworks on the Beach!

-On Sunday the 10th, music will be provided by Cape Jazz, Grab Brothers, Rock Harbor 3, and North Country.
-After the Road Race there will be a Junior Swat Obstacle Course put on by the Yarmouth Police from 11-2.
-Many of the same great shows for kids will continue, including Mad Science Shows and Experiments, Nature Nick’s Animal Adventures, and the Birds of Prey Show.
-There will also be Department K-9 Demonstrations at 3 pm.
+On Sunday the 9th, music will be provided by Cape Jazz, Andrea, The Judge & the Sinners, Rock Harbor 3, and North Country.
+After the Road Race there will be a Junior Swat Obstacle Course put on by the Yarmouth Police from 12-2.
+The Kids Tents will have the same shows as Saturday, along with the Birds of Prey shows at 12:30 ,2:30 and 4pm.
+There will also be a K-9 Demonstrations at 2 pm.

 The evening will finish out with a spectacular show of seaside fireworks.
 Don’t forget your beach chair and maybe a blanket for the show at Seagull Beach, beginning at 8 pm.

-On Monday the 11th the fun continues!
+On Monday the 9th the fun continues!
 A Family Sand Sculpture Contest takes place at Bass River Beach (also known as Smugglers Beach).
-Get your shovels and sand sculpting supplies; this year’s theme is Sea Creatures!
+Get your shovels and sand sculpting supplies; this year’s theme is Seaside Favorites !
 In the parking lot of the beach there will also be a family Chalk Festival sponsored by the Mid-Cape Cultural Council.

-Also, on Monday the Canoe and Kayak Race down the Bass River starts at 10 am.
+Also, on Monday the Canoe and Kayak Race down the Bass River.
 Race registration begins at 9 am.
 The event starts at Wilbur Park near Highbank Bridge in South Yarmouth.
 After a shotgun start from the beach, racers paddle with the outgoing tide, heading towards Bass River Beach where the event concludes.
 The race is followed by food, fun, and prizes at Sea Dog Brew Pub.
 Contestants don’t forget your Coast Guard Approved personal flotation device!

 The Yarmouth Seaside Festival began in 1978, started by South Yarmouth Resident Jan Butler.
 The intent was for an event that built community spirit and collective pride for the town, all while having a great time celebrating life on the seaside.
 The event has been made possible by hard work from volunteers, organizers, and sponsors!